Freshwater fishing — Strategic Scorecard

 R&D intensity, tech adoption, and substitution potential.

-Moderate exposure — this pillar averages 2.4/5 across 5 attributes.
+Moderate exposure — this pillar averages 2.2/5 across 5 attributes.
 No attributes are at elevated levels (≥4).
-This pillar is modestly below the Bio-Organic & Perishable baseline.
+This pillar scores well below the Bio-Organic & Perishable baseline, indicating lower structural innovation & development potential exposure than typical for this sector.

 • IN01 Biological Improvement & Genetic Volatility 2